 The best place to stay in Warsaw

 Warsaw has accommodation to suit all needs and all budgets.
-You can find rooms for sings, double and families, you can find hostels, hotels and apartments.
+You can find rooms for sings, doubles and families, you can find hostels, hotels and apartments.
 We recommend Dream Hostel just near the old town and Royal Castle.
 Dream Hostel is more like a hotel than a hostel, offering private rooms with ensuites

 Essential information for Warsaw